fibi2006/Final-Project-Health-Fitness/analysis.md

 ## 🛠 Technical Recommendations
 1. **Frontend**
    - Use Next.js for SEO and better routing.
-   - Apply Tailwind CSS for clean and maintainable styling.
+   - Apply BootStrap CSS for clean and maintainable styling.
    - Add reusable UI components for consistency.

 2. **Backend**